linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 ## Run Docker
 Start your Docker container, if you haven't yet.
 ```
-docker create --name my-mainframe -it bigfoot/i370-bigfoot
+docker create --privileged=true --name my-mainframe -it bigfoot/i370-bigfoot
 docker start -i my-mainframe
 ```
+The `--privileged=true` is required so that the `mount` command can be used to create root-disks.

+## Run byobu or tmux
 You'll almost surely want to get multiple command lines in this container, using `byobu` or `tmux`.
-Start `byobu` and then hit `PF2` a couple of times, to create new terminal windows.
-To rotated between windows, use `PF3` and `PF4`.
+Start `byobu` and then hit `PF2` three or four times, to create new terminal windows.
+To rotate between windows, use `PF3` and `PF4`.
 Rename windows with `PF8`.

 ## Start Hercules
 In one window, start the Hercules emulator:
 ```
-cd hercules
-hercules
+hercules -f hercules/hercules.cnf
 ```
-Attach to the console with telnet.
-This is where the Linux kernel will provide a console.
+In another window, attach to the console with telnet.
+(Use pf3/pf4 to rotate to another window.)
+The console is where the Linux kernel will type output and accept keyboard input.
 Note the port number is 3270.
 ```
 telnet localhost 3270
 ```

 ## Build the elf-stripper tool
+In a third window, build the elf-stripper tool.
+This is needed by all demos.
+It converts i370 ELF binaries into binaries that can be IPL'ed.
 ```
 cd elf-stripper
 make